 Leslie Weldon Deputy Chief, National Forest System U.S. Forest Service 201 14th Street, S.W.
 Washington, DC 20250 202-205-1523 email@example.com

-MICHIKO MARTIN – is the Director of Conservation Education, State & Private Forestry, Washington Office for the U.S. Forest Service.
-She began her Washington assignment as Acting Director of Recreation, Heritage and Volunteer Resources, a position she continues to hold.
+MICHIKO MARTIN – is the Director of Recreation, Heritage and Volunteer Resources for the U.S. Forest Service.
 Prior to joining the Forest Service in 2014, Ms. Martin worked for 12 years as Chief of Education, Outreach and New Media for the Office of National Marine Sanctuaries, with the National Oceanic and Atmospheric Administration (NOAA).
 She also served as a commissioned naval officer for 12 years and worked as a meteorologist and oceanographer.
 She directed the daily operations of an environmental support unit to naval forces in Okinawa, Japan, and assisted in the operation of global atmospheric and oceanic numerical models.
 A native of the Ryukyuan Islands, Ms. Martin earned a Bachelor of Science degree in Physical Oceanography at the United States Naval Academy.
 She later earned post-graduate degrees, including a Master of Science degree in Oceanic Engineering jointly conferred by the Massachusetts Institute of Technology and Woods Hole Oceanographic Institute, and a Master’s degree in Educational Leadership at Troy State University.